Pregnancy The Science of Nutrition

 1. Vitamin A Toxicity: Excessive Vitamin A from beef liver can harm fetal development.

-2. Iron Overload: While iron is essential, too much can cause digestive issues or other health concerns.
+2. Iron Overload: While iron is essential, excessive amounts can cause digestive issues and other health concerns.

 3. Unregulated Supplements: Not all desiccated liver supplements undergo rigorous testing, so it’s important to choose high-quality products.